-When a student is admitted to the hospital, his dean's office is notified.
-When dismissed he is given a card showing dates of hospitalization.
-If the student is not treated in the SMU Clinic or Hospital, he must handle his class excuse on his own.
+Only a professor can give excuses for missing his classes.
+In an effort to help the student and the professor, when a student is admitted to the hospital, the office of the Dean of Residential Living is notified.
+When dismissed, the student is given a card showing dates of hospitalization.
+If the student is not treated at the SMU Clinic or Hospial, he must handle his class excuse on his own.